Choszczno: Kingdom of Prussia

-Stability occurred once Arnswalde become part of the Kingdom of Prussia, and to signify its importance a permanent garrison was stationed in the town from 1719.
+Stability occurred once Arnswalde became part of the Kingdom of Prussia, and a permanent garrison was stationed in the town from 1719.
 In this period the town advanced economically and socially with the establishment of a new postal route to Stargard.
 The 18th century again brought difficulties, and the town experienced a number of tragedies caused by the plague, the worst in 1800 when 65 children died.

 The 19th century was a great time for the development of Arnswalde.
-It was linked by railway with Stettin and Posen (Szczecin and Poznań) in 1848 and later with Berlin, also in the Brandenburg region.
+It was linked by railway with Stettin and Posen (Szczecin and Poznań) in 1848 and later with Berlin.
 Since now mass public transportation could be realized at lower costs, a new tourist industry was established in the town.
 The microclimate in the region drew in weekend tourists from as far as Berlin and Brandenburg, and the new hospital next to the lake catered for convalescing patients.
 The railway was also a catalyst for the local manufacturing industry as it provided an affordable transport of goods to the Port of Stettin (Szczecin), because of this a brewery and a textile industry flourished.

 In 1905 a new hospital was opened and was situated on the bank of lake Klückensee (since 1945 called Lake Klukom).
 The First World War had little effect on Arnswalde, but the post-war German depression damaged the tourist economy.
 In the framework of the demilitarisation of post-war Germany the garrison was disbanded, but in 1938 it was reinstated.

 World War II

 In 1939, soon after the beginning of Second World War, the prisoner of war camp Oflag II B was established on the outskirts of the town.
 At the beginning, the majority of the prisoners were Polish and French.
 Among the prisoners were officer Henryk Sucharski, writer Leon Kruczkowski and Olympic athlete Zygmunt Weiss.
 The Poles were used in the town as slave labor by the Germans.

-With the collapse of the German eastern front throughout the Red Army Vistula-Oder Offensive of 1945, Arnswalde was on the front line.
+With the collapse of the German eastern front during the Red Army's Vistula–Oder offensive of 1945, Arnswalde was on the front line.
 Because of the town's strategic position of protecting Stargard and Stettin seaport, a strong German garrison had been concentrated in the town to defend it.
-During the Russian offensive bitter fighting occurred, which resulted in almost 80% damage of the town's infrastructure.
+During the Russian offensive bitter fighting occurred, which resulted in damage to almost 80% of the town's infrastructure.
 The town's population fled westwards before and during the battle.
-After the German resistance stopped on 23 February 1945, Arnswalde was handed over to the Poles for administration as a part of the so-called Recovered Territories.
+After the German resistance stopped on 23 February 1945, Arnswalde was handed over to the Poles for administration as a part of the Recovered Territories.

-The town was mainly repopulated by Polish expellees from the Polish territories lost to the Soviet Union, now part of Lithuania, Belarus, and Ukraine—the so-called Kresy, lands eastern to the Curzon Line.
+The town was mainly repopulated by Polish expellees from the Polish territories lost to the Soviet Union, now part of Lithuania, Belarus, and Ukraine—the former Kresy.
 It was initially renamed as Choczno, later as Choczen in 1945.
 It was finally renamed to the historic Polish "Choszczno" on 7 May 1946.